stjosephcontent/skel/README.md

 `.git/hooks/pre-commit` - This makes use of `crypt.sh` and prevents you from commiting sensitive info if it's not encrypted.

 `.git/hooks/prepare-commit-msg` - will automatically parse out the Jira ticket number from an appropriately named branch, and add it to your commit message.
 This allows you to view all relevant commit messages in a given Jira ticket.
 The logic could be modified to look for assembla ticket numbers too.

-### keys/{{person}}/*

-People's public keys go here.
-This is to allow ops engineers a central repository for public keys.
-For deployment scripts to work, SSH+RSA authentication is needed.

 ### deploy/**